 Through MEEHP, Maryland will be the first state in the nation that lets its families take the information they already compile for tax purposes and use it to qualify for health programs.
 This approach slashes red tape and eliminates paperwork, making it easier for busy families to get the health coverage they need to thrive.
 Proponents see MEEHP as a possible model for other states and federal lawmakers.

 The legislation builds on Maryland’s tradition of smart, practical, bipartisan innovation on health care—a tradition that includes the state’s all-payer hospital system, the current Medicare hospital waiver that ramps up care coordination and lowers overall health care costs, and last year’s bipartisan reinsurance bill, which stabilized the insurance market and cut premiums by 30%.

-The bill now moves to the Maryland Senate.
 The lead sponsors of HB 814 and SB 802 are Delegate Joseline Peña-Melnyk and Senator Brian Feldman.